dmiracle/gatspilicious-exploration/README.md

   12.  **`README.md`**: A text file containing useful reference information about your project.

-  13.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
-You can use either yarn or npm, though all of the Gatsby docs reference npm.
-This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: